Updated: June 2, 2023 by CanCat Eat

-You may have seen your cat ate a few tomatoes on several occasions in the past.
-Or, You might be heard that some cats eat tomatoes.
-And, then you might be wondering.
-If you should give your kitty some slice of tomatoes.
-You might have questions like, “are tomatoes bad for cats” or “can cats eat tomatoes“.
-Because, as a cat owner our cat’s health is important to us.
-There is a number of sources will tell cats and tomatoes does not match together.
+You may have seen your cat eat a few tomatoes on several occasions in the past.
+Or, you might have heard that some cats eat tomatoes.
+And then you might be wondering.
+If you should give your cat some slices of tomato, You might have questions like, “Are tomatoes bad for cats?” or “Can cats eat tomatoes?”
+Because, as a cat owner, our cat’s health is important to us.
+There are a number of sources that say cats and tomatoes do not match together.

-Then, You might have even gotten more confused after knowing that tomato is an ingredient commonly used in cat food.
+Tomatoes are classified as a fruit but are often used as a vegetable owing to their delicious flavor.
+A cat may wish to eat tomatoes for several reasons.
+Then, you might have even gotten more confused after knowing that tomato is an ingredient commonly used in cat food.
 So, what’s really the score about tomatoes and cats?
 Is it really safe to feed your cat?
-And if yes, how much you should to your cat?
+And if yes, how much should you do for your cat?

 Contents